replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 <HaLoadBalancerPrereq/>

-## Install the App Manager and Application {#online}
+## Install the Application {#online}

-This procedure explains how to install the app manager and the application in an online environment, with and without high availability mode.
+This procedure explains how to install the the application in an online environment, with and without high availability mode.

 To install the app manager and application: